Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Proof of Proposition

 \section{Proof of Proposition \ref{prop:reshetikhin-turaev}}

-This is an application of Theorem XIV.5.1 in \cite{Kassel95} (with a ``twist'' that we will unwind as we go).
-For the most part, we will follow the definitions, notations, and conventions of \cite{Kassel95}, alerting the reader otherwise.
-Most (or all) of the following material is standard.
+This is an application of Theorem XIV.5.1 in \cite{Kassel95}.
+We will closely follow the definitions, notations, and conventions of \cite{Kassel95}, informing otherwise.
+Essentially all of the following theory is standard.
+See, for instance, \cite{Kassel95,Brown02,joyalMR1173027,Majid95}.